david-cortes/MatrixExtra/README.md

 # TODO

-* Function to set number of threads.
+* Function to set number of threads and to set `t_shallow` as the default.
 * Function to remove zeros.
 * Assignment operator (`[<-`).
 * `diag` and `diag<-`.